ToothlessRider/MST_Notes/DAA_Notes.md

 	//Recursively call SelectionSort function
 	SelectionSort(Arr,start+1,n);

 ```

 #### *Algorithm*
-1. First we create the base condition to check first index is >= last index - 1
+1. Start with the second element in the array ( Iterate through to the last element )
-2. Set the minimum position as the first index.
+2. Set the current element as key for each iteration.
-3. Enter a for loop for n iterations where i = start index + 1.
-4. Use an if condition to check if the currently accessed element is smaller than  element at minimum position.
-5. If yes then minimum position index gets value i.
-6. Then move the minimum element to the starting position of the current segment.
-7. Recursively call SelectionSort function while passing the start index + 1 value to iterate through the array.
+3. Compare the key with the previous element, if it is smaller then swap it.
+4. The above process continues till the previous element is not greater than the key.
+5. With recursion we will just have to pass the index of the next key to the function

 <hr>